ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Obviously this was the right approach to error handling, elegant and effective.

 Along came Rust, and I immediately fell in love with it.
-It appeared to do everything right that C# did wrong.
+It appeared to do everything right that annoyed me about C#.
 Not only did it feature the absence of null (an entire class of problems … gone), it also had unrecoverable failures (now called panics), and monadic error handling for the cases where errors are not exceptional.

 Fast forward a year.
-I am working on a [decoder][claxon] for the FLAC codec in Rust, and a [library][hound] that handles WAV files to verify it.
+[Claxon][claxon] --- my Rust-only decoder for the FLAC codec --- decoded its entire test suite correctly for the first time a week ago.
-Things can fail at several levels: apart from IO errors, there is the issue of ill-formed data and program errors.
+With [Hound][hound], a Rust library for handling WAV files, I could verify the output against the reference decoder.
-(Program errors?
-API abuse/misuse?
-Runtime errors?
-What is a good word for that?)
+When dealing with these binary formats, things can fail at several levels: apart from IO errors, there are the issues of ill-formed data and incorrect usage of the library (e.g. writing an odd number of samples to a stereo stream).
-Aside from a few toy programs in Scala and Haskell, it is the first serious project where I get to use monadic error handling.
+I had not used monadic error handling before, aside from a few toy programs in Scala and Haskell.
-Mostly it is a breeze,
+Claxon and Hound are my first serious projects where I get to see how my expectations hold up.
-but there are downsides too.
+Mostly, monadic error handling is a breeze, but it has its downsides too.

 [claxon]: https://github.com/ruud-v-a/claxon
 [hound]:  https://github.com/ruud-v-a/claxon